ruby/www.ruby-lang.org/en/documentation/faq/6/index.md

 ### Is `loop` a control structure?

-Although loop looks like a control structure, it is actually a method defined in Kernel.
+Although `loop` looks like a control structure, it is actually a method defined in `Kernel`.
 The block which follows introduces a new scope for local variables.

 ### Ruby doesn't have a post-test loop